 The Mission, San Francisco Hotels

-Pros: Great mexican food, street art, trendy shopping, quieter, Dolores Park
+Pros: Great Mexican food, street art, and trendy shopping, relatively quiet close to Dolores Park

-Cons: Further from main tourist spots, opportunity crime, can be dirty
+Cons: Further from main tourist spots, some petty crime

-One of the trendiest neighborhoods in San Francisco is the Mission.
-San Francisco’s oldest building, the Mission Dolores, still stands here, but new restaurants and boutique shopping are transforming this local neighborhood.
+One of the trendiest areas to stay in San Francisco is the Mission District.
+San Francisco’s oldest building, the Mission Dolores, is here, but new restaurants and boutique shops are transforming this neighborhood.

-You will find the best burritos in San Francisco, incredible street art, and quiet streets in the Mission, but you will also see the side effects of gentrification, as locals are pushed out in favor of coffee shops.
-Some areas of the Mission are a bit grittier, with higher rates of opportunity crimes such as theft.
+You’ll find the best burritos in San Francisco, incredible street art, and quieter streets in the Mission, but you’ll also see the side effects of gentrification, as locals are pushed out in favor of boutiques and coffee shops.
+Some areas of the Mission are a bit grittier, with higher rates of opportunity crimes such as petty theft, so be mindful of your belongings at all times.

 We think the Mission is best to visit for the day.
-It is conveniently located on transportation lines to make a visit from most places in the City a breeze.
-Stroll Valencia Street for thrift shopping, bookstores, and boutiques.
-Visit the Mission Dolores for a look back at early San Francisco.
+It’s conveniently located on several public transportation lines, making a daytime visit a breeze.
+Stroll Valencia Street for thrift shops, bookstores, and boutiques, and visit the Mission Dolores for a look back at early San Francisco history.

-Definitely don’t miss the street art in the Mission.
-The colorful murals look incredible in photos, so you will definitely fill up your camera.
-But also take the time to really study and absorb these artworks, as many focus on powerful and important themes such as racism and gentrification.
+Don’t miss the street art in the Mission: the colorful murals look incredible and will have you reaching for your camera.
+But take the time to truly absorb these beautiful artworks, as many focus on important themes such as racism and gentrification.
 Better yet – take a street art tour to learn even more about the art and the history of the area.

-Grab some to-go burritos (the BEST is the country!) from one of several legendary local Mexican eateries, and take them to sunny Dolores Park.
-The city views from here are incredible.
+Grab burritos from one of several legendary local Mexican eateries, and take them to sunny Dolores Park for incredible views.
 If you still have room, grab some ice cream from Bi-Rite Creamery at 3692 18th St.

 The Mission, San Francisco Hotel Recommendations